 scRNA-seq (Attar2018) was investigated as a short term preservation method for FACS-isolated relevant cell types .

-In order to investigate the performance of these two strategies, three healthy volunteers matched for sex and age were processed on different days to simulate the experimental design when using patients samples (Figure 1.13).
+In order to investigate the performance of these two strategies, three healthy volunteers matched for sex and age were processed on different days to simulate the experimental design when using patient samples (Figure 1.13).
 PBMCs were isolated from blood and a fraction was stained with the appropriate panel of Abs to isolate CD14+ monocytes and tCD4+ T cells, as detailed in Chapter ??.
 ATAC- seq was performed on 50,000 CD14+ and tCD4+ freshly isolated cells (Figure

 1.13 Day 0, ATAC-seq fresh).
 A fraction of the FACS-sorted CD14+ and tCD4+ cell were appropriately fixed with DPS, stored at 4◦C for 24h and processed for ATAC-seq (Figure 1.13 Day 1, ATAC-seq fixed).
 Lastly, an aliquot of the